 Nutmeg oil may often be recommended for treating kidney infections and kidney diseases.
 It may also help in dissolving kidney stones and accumulated uric acid in other parts of the body, like those which lead to gout and joint inflammation.

 Spice: The herb is very popular as a spice and is often used for culinary purposes.
 In cooking, nutmeg is versatile and can be used in potato dishes and meat preparations in Europe, garam masala in India, and as a curry ingredient in Japan.

 Incense: Nutmeg is used in various incense sticks due to its woody fragrance.
 It is also believed that Roman priests used to burn nutmeg as incense.

 Flavor: Nutmeg, or Jaiphal as it is called in Hindi, is a very popular flavoring agent in making sweets in India.
 It is also used in baked goods, sauces, ice cream, and custards.
 Certain coffee drinks, including cappuccino, are flavored using nutmeg and cinnamon.

-Soaps: The antiseptic properties of nutmeg make it useful in the manufacturing of antiseptic soaps.
-Nutmeg essential oil is used for bathing as well, due to its refreshing nature.
+Soaps: The antiseptic properties of nutmeg may make it useful in the manufacturing of antiseptic soaps.
+Nutmeg essential oil may be used for bathing as well, due to its refreshing nature.

-Cosmetics: Since nutmeg oil is antibacterial and antiseptic, it is used in many cosmetics meant for dull, oily or wrinkled skin.
-It is also used in making after shave lotions and creams.
+Cosmetics: Since nutmeg oil is antibacterial and antiseptic, it may be used in many cosmetics meant for dull, oily or wrinkled skin.
+It may also be used in making after shave lotions and creams.

 Room Freshener: Nutmeg oil can be used as a room freshener, again due to its woody and pleasant aroma.

-Tobacco: Nutmeg oil is commonly used in the tobacco industry to change the flavor of the tobacco blend slightly.
+Tobacco: This oil is commonly used in the tobacco industry to change the flavor of the tobacco blend slightly.